lancecasselman/photo-shoot-scheduler/replit.md

 The backend is built on a Node.js/Express server handling API routes and business logic.
 Authentication and subscription verification are handled exclusively at the server level through secure routes.

 ### Authentication & Authorization
 Firebase Authentication supports email/password and Google OAuth, implementing role-based access for administrative functions and subscriber management.
 All session management routes require proper Firebase authentication with no development mode exceptions.
+Enhanced Android authentication includes token-based fallback system for installed apps, Android-specific session handling with CORS configuration, and comprehensive debugging for mobile authentication flows.

 ### Database Architecture
 The primary database is PostgreSQL, utilizing Drizzle ORM.
 Firebase Firestore is used for real-time data synchronization, creating a hybrid storage strategy.
 Published websites data, metadata, and themes are stored in PostgreSQL.